 The language you can write in

 How the article is published

 The process of publishing the article on the LiveXP blog is ours.
 So, when the text is ready, send it to us by filling in the form.
-After sending the article and the information above, just wait for our response.
-You'll be contacted through the email you indicated in the form.
+After submitting the form, just wait for our response.
+Our content manager will contact you at the email you indicated in the form.